watfood/fullstack_takehome/README.md

 ## Submitting

-1. Fork this repository
+1. Fork this repository and clone
+2. To setup the project:

+    cd fullstack_takehome
+    bundle install
+    bundle install --path vendor/bundle
+    bundle exec rake db:migrate db:seed # this could take a minute

-2. Add your code changes and commit
+3. Add your code changes and commit
-3. Push to your personal Github account
+4. Push to your personal Github account
-4. Create a Pull Request across forks against the master branch
+5. Create a Pull Request across forks against the master branch